SLTAT2025/SLTAT2025.github.io/README.md

 * Submission of slides for interpreters' preparation (oral/signed presentations only): 1 September 2025
 * Workshop day: 16 September 2025

+## Previous editions

+The first SLTAT dates back to 2011.
+See the SLTAT history web page (<a href="http://sltat.cs.depaul.edu" target="_new">http://sltat.cs.depaul.edu</a>) for info on previous editions.

 ## Venue

 HTW Campus, Berlin, Germany.